Wlodarski/DR-Altimeter/INSTALL.md

 ## Linux and other OS

 DR-Altimeter has not been tested on operating systems other than Windows 10 running Python 3.6, but it should work with only minor tweaks.
+Python version 3.6 or above is recommended, but it should be usable with version 3.2 and above.

 1. Download the Python [source files](src):
    - DR-Altimeter.py